 Weak consistency is used if you don’t specify any level.

-Weak instructs the node to check that it is the Leader, before querying the local SQLite file.
+Weak instructs the node receiving the read request to check that it is the Leader, before querying the local SQLite file.
 Checking Leader state only involves checking state local to the node, so is very fast.
 There is, however, a very small window of time (milliseconds by default) during which the node may return stale data if a Leader-election is in progress.
 This is because after the local Leader check, but before the local SQLite database is read, another node could be elected Leader and make changes to the cluster.
 As result the node may not be quite up-to-date with the rest of cluster.

 If the node determines it is not the Leader, the node will transparently forward the request to the Leader, which will in turn perform a Weak read of its database.
 The node then waits for the response from the Leader, and then returns that response to the client.

 To avoid even the issues associated with weak consistency, rqlite also offers strong.
-In this mode, the Leader sends the query through the Raft consensus system, ensuring that the Leader remains the Leader at all times during query processing.
+In this mode, the node receiving the request sends the query through the Raft consensus system, ensuring that the cluster Leader remains the Leader at all times during the processing of the query.
 When using strong you can be sure that the database reflects every change sent to it prior to the query.
 However, this will involve the Leader contacting at least a quorum of nodes, and will therefore increase query response times.

 If a query request is sent to a Follower, and strong consistency is specified, the Follower will transparently forward the request to the Leader.
 The Follower waits for the response from the Leader, and then returns that response to the client.

-With none, the node simply queries its local SQLite database, and does not perform any Leadership check.
+With none, the node receving your read request simply queries its local SQLite database, and does not perform any Leadership check.
 This offers the fastest query response, but suffers from the potential issues outlined above, whereby there is a chance of Stale Reads if the Leader changes during the query, of if the node is disconnected from the clsuter.

 Limiting read staleness

-You can tell the node not return results (effectively) staler than a certain duration, however.
+You can tell the receiving node not to return results staler than a certain duration, however.
 If a read request sets the query parameter

 freshness to a Go duration string, the node serving the read will check that less time has passed since it was last in contact with the Leader, than that specified via freshness.
 If more time has passed the node will return an error.